rokf/vis-golang/README.md

 The third feature is `go test` integration.
 A `gotest` command has been added that runs the package tests in the package that the current active file is located in.
 In case of failure a no-name buffer with the report content will be opened.

+`gotest` looks for a `GOTEST_FLAGS` environment variable at runtime.
+If it is present then it appends its content to the end of the `go test` command (useful together with `direnv` for example).

 ## Installation

 First clone the repository into your config folder: